+-a

--a Revert only those files that haven't changed (in terms of content or filetype) since they were opened.
-The only files reverted are those whose client revisions are the following: Open for edit but have unchanged content and unchanged filetype.
-Open for integrate via p4 integrate and have not yet been resolved with p4 resolve.
-Open for add, but are missing from the workspace.
-Files that are open for add that are missing but which also have pending integrations will not be reverted. -C Reverts only those files in the specified changelist. change Revert all files in a specific change in a client workspace \$ p4 revert -c 345627 "//" -C client Revert another user's open files.
-This option implies the $-k$, $-H$, and $-u$ options. $-H$ and $-u$ are global options.
-Revert a single file in a client workspace: \$ p4 revert -C bruno_ws //depot/www/dev/Jam.htm] Revert all files in a client workspace: \$ p4 revert -C bruno_ws // This option is useful in freeing up exclusive locks held on an edge server.
+Revert only those files that haven't changed (in terms of content or filetype) since they were opened.

+The only files reverted are those whose client revisions are the following:

+- Open for edit but have unchanged content and unchanged filetype. - Open for integrate via p4 integrate and have not yet been resolved with p4 resolve. - Open for add, but are missing from the workspace.

+Files that are open for add that are missing but which also have pending integrations will not be reverted.

+-c change Reverts only those files in the specified changelist.

+Revert all files in a specific change in a client workspace

+\$ p4 revert -c 345627 "//..."

+-C client Revert another user's open files.
+This option implies the $-\mathbf{k}$, $-\mathbf{H}$, and $-\mathbf{u}$ options. $-\mathbf{H}$ and $-\mathbf{u}$ are global options.

+Revert a single file in a client workspace:

+\$ p4 revert -C bruno ws //depot/www/dev/Jam.html

+Revert all files in a client workspace:

+\$ p4 revert -C bruno ws //...

+This option is useful in freeing up exclusive locks held on an edge server.
 In such a case, the command needs to be directed to the edge server where the client resides.
+For example:

+\$ p4 revert -C SusanClient //depot/src/x.cc

+The option is also very useful in cleaning up after old users' workspaces: you need to revert any open files in a workspace before you delete it.

+-k

-For example: \$ p4 revert -C SusanClient //depot/src/x.cc The option is also very useful in cleaning up after old users' workspaces: you need to revert any open files in a workspace before you delete it. -k Keep workspace files; the file(s) are removed from any changelists and Perforce records that the files as being no longer open, but the file(s) are unchanged in the client workspace. -n List the files that would be reverted without actually performing the revert.
+Keep workspace files; the file(s) are removed from any changelists and Helix Server records that the files as being no longer open, but the file(s) are unchanged in the client workspace.

+-n List the files that would be reverted without actually performing the revert.

 This lets you make sure the revert does what you think it does before actually reverting the files.

-remote= remote Reverts the file in your personal server, and additionally - if the file is of type $+1$ - releases the global exclusive lock on the file in the shared server from which you cloned the file.
-For more information, see the section Support for exclusive locking in the Fetching and Pushing chapter of Using Helix Core for Distributed Versioning .
-For more information, see the section "Support for exclusive locking in personal servers" in the "Fetching and Pushing" chapter of Using Helix Core for Distributed Versioning . -w Files that are open for add are to be deleted (wiped) from the workspace when reverted. g-opts See "Global Options" on page 534.

-Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
-Revision Range?
-Level Required No No list p4 revert differs from most Perforce commands in that it usually requires a file argument.
+■ p4 revert differs from most Helix Server commands in that it usually requires a file argument.
 The files that are reverted are those that lie in the intersection of the command line file arguments and the client view.